13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 The result?
 Not only did they get over 7,000 new leads, they also saw $23,700 in revenue over the following 5 months.

-When you place an order through their app or website, you’ll see lots of opportunities to add lower-priced products to your cart:
+When you place an order through their app or website, you’ll see lots of opportunities to add more products to your cart:

 ecommerce personalization example from dominos with downsells